mistadikay/doob/README.md

 };
 ```

-If you think that local state should be supported in data dependencies path, drop us and issue and we'll discuss it.
+If you think that local state should be supported in data dependencies path, drop us an issue and we'll discuss it.

 ### shouldComponentUpdate
-Since all the data you declared in DataWatcher is in props, you can use either pureRenderMixin or your custom shouldComponentUpdate to control when your component should be re-rendered.
+Since all the data you declared in `DataWatcher` is in props, you can use either `pureRenderMixin` or your custom `shouldComponentUpdate` to control when your component should be re-rendered.
 And since all the data in global state is immutable, you can compare props with `===`, including objects and arrays.

 ```js
 import React from 'react';